majodev/physiogame/README.md

 `bower install -d`
 `grunt build`

-Some libraries in src/vendor might need to be build manually.
+Some libraries in src/vendor might need to be build manually (e.g. <a href="https://github.com/typekit/webfontloader">webfontloader</a>).
 Trace the error through the r.js optimization script if you encounter any errors.

-<h2>Links</h2>
-<a href="http://majodev.com/pixi">Online version of the game</a>
+<h2>Testing</h2>
+needs <a href="http://phantomjs.org/">phantomjs</a> bin in path!
+`grunt` or
+`grunt watch`

 <h2>Issues</h2>
 Only german texts for now.
-Performance optimization needed to steamlessly work on mobile devices.
+More performance optimization needed to steamlessly work on mobile devices (iPhone 4 slow, iPad mini is great!).

+<h2>Links</h2>
+<a href="https://github.com/majodev/leap-requirejs-optimization-error">resolving r.js and leapjs error</a>

 <h2>Credits</h2>
-practical part of my master thesis for FH JOANNEUM, Graz, Austria (no kangaroos) advanced information management master degree program
+practical part of my master thesis for FH JOANNEUM, Graz, Austria (no kangaroos) FH JOANNEUM advanced information management master degree program in cooperation with FH JOANNEUM occupational therapy and physiotherapy

 I would like to thank these artists for using their assets: